Reasons for use of Purchase Orders

 - Quote or Pricing

-- If > $9,999.99 (evidence of price comparison in the form of three quotes, lowest price selected)
+- If > $9,999.99 (evidence of price comparison in the form of three quotes, with the lowest quoted price selected)

 - If > $9,999.99 Sole Source / Urgent Purchase Justification Form

-When ordering any Custom Part (something that’s made specifically for us) or Service we need.
+When ordering any Custom Part (something that’s made specifically for us) or Service we will also need.